 The Company will need to obtain financing in the form of debt, equity, or a combination thereof to continue with its planned non-discretionary and discretionary operational activities.
+In the absence of any additional financing, management projects that the Company will need to obtain additional funds before the end of the fiscal year.
 While the Company currently expects to raise additional funds to fund ongoing operations and its Commitments, the outcome remains unknown, and these material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 While management believes that the Company will be able to meet its funding requirements in the ordinary course, there is no guarantee that the Company will be able to maintain sufficient working capital in the future or continue its operations and development of its properties as currently contemplated due to market, economic and commodity price fluctuations.